 Personal fitness trainers are required to perform subjective assessments, objective assessments, and movement assessments with their clients to provide quality personal training services.
 This course provides students with a practical opportunity to develop and hone those skills.
 Students are introduced to training techniques for use in program design courses.
+Students will take the National Academy of Sports Medicine (NASM) Certified Personal Trainer exam during this module.
 Prerequisite: None

-PFT105: Supplementations
+PFT105: Certified Nutrition Coach